TWODS-CAPITAL/Trading-View-Indicators/README.md

 <li>Envelope 📈</li>
 <p>The Envelopes indicator is a tool that attempts to identify the upper and lower bands of a trading range.
 It does this by plotting two moving average envelopes on a price chart, one shifted up to a certain distance above the price and the other shifted below.</p>

+<li>Fisher Transform 📈</li>
+<p>The Fisher Transform is a technical indicator created by John F. Ehlers that converts prices into a Gaussian normal distribution.1 The indicator highlights when prices have moved to an extreme, based on recent prices.
+This may help in spotting turning points in the price of an asset.
+It also helps show the trend and isolate the price waves within a trend.</p>

 </ol>
 Disclaimer - <i>All Issues termed as enhancements are features yet to be added.</i>